2600hz/kazoo/applications/fax/doc/README.md

 # Fax

 Faxing is still a critical business requirement for many industries.
-The faxes app provides a set of faxing related features to kazoo accounts and supports sending and receving faxes directly from email or the API.
+The faxes app provides a set of faxing related features to kazoo accounts and supports sending and receiving faxes directly from email or the API.
 The fax entities can be tied to a callflow to terminate incoming faxes without having to use a fax machine.

 ### Receive Fax Callflow Element